-gations of Australia, CCI continued to understand the unique needs of the church community like no other.
+Being owned by the Catholic dioceses and religious congrethere to support Fr (Bill) Kennedy, the parish priest," he recalls. gations of Australia, CCI continued to understand the unique needs of the church community like no other.

-"It's this understanding that has helped us build a valued said.
+"It's this understanding that has helped us build a valued relationship of trust with the community we serve," Mr Rush up the position, and Bishop Pat Power came as well to support said.
 "It's a trust that we never take for granted as we continually strive to grow and develop according to our clients' needs.